dinomatic/docs.dinomatic.com/readme.md

 git add . && git commit -m "Build for Deploy"

 # git subtree push to deploy branch
-git subtree push --prefix build_production/ origin deploy
+git subtree push --prefix build_production/ origin docs

 # pull changes on the server or set up a webhook
 # - FORGE HANDLES THIS